WellthCare

 Short, visual, repeated messages; manager toolkits; multilingual access; and mobile-first workflows that take minutes, not hours.

-5. Insist on compliance-grade recordkeeping as a system feature.
+5. Insist on compliance-grade recordkeeping.

 If you use incentives or preventive verification, your program should be designed to produce audit-ready documentation without loading extra work onto HR.